Genivia/ugrep/README.md

            --cpp  Output file matches in C++.
 See also options --format and -u.

            --csv  Output  file matches in CSV.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.

            -D ACTION, --devices=ACTION
                   If  an  input  file  is  a device, FIFO or socket, use ACTION to process it.
 By default, ACTION  is  `skip',  which  means  that devices are silently skipped.
 If ACTION is `read', devices read just as if they were ordinary files.

            -d ACTION, --directories=ACTION
                   If an input file is a directory, use ACTION to process  it.
 By default,  ACTION  is  `skip',  i.e.,  silently  skip directories unless specified on the command line.
 If ACTION is `read', warn when  directories  are  read  as input.
 If ACTION is `recurse', read all files under each directory, recursively, following sym- bolic  links  only  if  they  are  on the command line.
 This is equivalent  to  the  -r  option.
 If   ACTION   is   `derefer- ence-recurse', read all files under each directory, recursively, following symbolic links.
 This is equivalent to the -R  option.

            --depth=[MIN,][MAX], -1, -2 ... -9, --10, --11 ...
                   Restrict  recursive  searches  from  MIN to MAX directory levels deep, where -1 (--depth=1) searches the specified  path  without recursing  into  subdirectories.
 Note that -3 -5, -3-5, or -35 searches 3 to 5 levels deep.
 Enables -R if  -R  or  -r  is  not specified.

            --dotall
                   Dot  `.' in regular expressions matches anything, including new- line.
 Note that `.*' matches all input and should not be  used.

            -E, --extended-regexp
                   Interpret  patterns as extended regular expressions (EREs).
 This is the default.

            -e PATTERN, --regexp=PATTERN
                   Specify a PATTERN used during the search of the input: an  input line  is  selected  if it matches any of the specified patterns.
                   Note that longer patterns take precedence over shorter patterns.
                   This  option is most useful when multiple -e options are used to specify multiple patterns, when a pattern  begins  with  a  dash (`-'),  to  specify  a pattern after option -f or after the FILE arguments.

            --encoding=ENCODING
                   The encoding  format  of  the  input,  where  ENCODING  can  be:
                   `binary',  `ASCII',  `UTF-8',  `UTF-16', `UTF-16BE', `UTF-16LE',
                   `UTF-32',  `UTF-32BE',   `UTF-32LE',   `LATIN1',   `ISO-8859-1',
                   `ISO-8859-2',    `ISO-8859-3',    `ISO-8859-4',    `ISO-8859-5',
                   `ISO-8859-6',    `ISO-8859-7',    `ISO-8859-8',    `ISO-8859-9',
                   `ISO-8859-10',   `ISO-8859-11',   `ISO-8859-13',  `ISO-8859-14',
                   `ISO-8859-15',  `ISO-8859-16',  `MAC',   `MACROMAN',   `EBCDIC',
                   `CP437',   `CP850',   `CP858',   `CP1250',  `CP1251',  `CP1252',
                   `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',  `CP1258',
                   `KOI8-R', `KOI8-U', `KOI8-RU'.

            --exclude=GLOB
                   Skip files whose name matches GLOB using wildcard matching, same as -g ^GLOB.
-GLOB can use **, *, ?, and [...] as wildcards, and
+GLOB can use **, *, ?, and [...] as wildcards  and
                   \  to  quote  a wildcard or backslash character literally.
 When GLOB contains a `/',  full  pathnames  are  matched.
 Otherwise basenames  are  matched.
 When GLOB ends with a `/', directories are excluded as if --exclude-dir is specified.
 Otherwise  files are  excluded.
 Note that --exclude patterns take priority over --include patterns.
 GLOB should  be  quoted  to  prevent  shell globbing.
 This option may be repeated.

            --exclude-dir=GLOB
                   Exclude  directories  whose  name  matches  GLOB  from recursive searches, same as -g ^GLOB/.
-GLOB can use **, *, ?, and [...] as wildcards, and \ to quote a wildcard or  backslash  character literally.
+GLOB can use **, *, ?,  and  [...] as  wildcards  and  \ to quote a wildcard or backslash character literally.
 When  GLOB  contains  a  `/',  full  pathnames  are matched.
 Otherwise   basenames   are   matched.
 Note  that --exclude-dir patterns take  priority  over  --include-dir  pat- terns.
 GLOB  should be quoted to prevent shell globbing.
 This option may be repeated.

            --exclude-from=FILE
                   Read the globs from FILE and skip files  and  directories  whose name  matches  one  or more globs.
-A glob can use **,  *,  ?,  and [...] as wildcards, and \ to quote a wildcard or backslash char- acter literally.
+A glob can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash  char- acter literally.
 When a glob contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 When  a  glob  ends with  a  `/',  directories  are  excluded as if --exclude-dir is specified.
 Otherwise files are excluded.
 A glob starting  with a  `!'  overrides  previously-specified  exclusions by including matching files.
 Lines starting with a `#' and  empty  lines  in FILE  are  ignored.
 When FILE is a `-', standard input is read.
                   This option may be repeated.

            --exclude-fs=MOUNTS
                   Exclude  file  systems  specified  by  MOUNTS   from   recursive searches,  MOUNTS  is  a comma-separated list of mount points or pathnames  of  directories   on   file   systems.
 Note   that --exclude-fs  mounts  take  priority  over  --include-fs mounts.
                   This option may be repeated.

            -F, --fixed-strings
                   Interpret pattern as a set of fixed strings, separated  by  new- lines,  any  of which is to be matched.
 This makes ugrep behave as fgrep.
 If a PATTERN is specified, or -e PATTERN or  -N  PAT- TERN,  then  this  option  has  no effect on -f FILE patterns to allow -f FILE patterns to narrow or widen the scope of the  PAT- TERN search.

            -f FILE, --file=FILE
                   Read  newline-separated patterns from FILE.
 White space in pat- terns is significant.
 Empty lines in FILE are ignored.
 If FILE does  not  exist,  the GREP_PATH environment variable is used as path  to   FILE.
 If   that   fails,   looks   for   FILE   in /usr/local/share/ugrep/patterns.
 When  FILE is a `-', standard input is read.
 Empty files contain no patterns; thus nothing is matched.
 This option may be repeated.

            --filter=COMMANDS
                   Filter files through the specified COMMANDS first before search- ing.
 COMMANDS  is  a  comma-separated  list  of  `exts:command [option  ...]',  where `exts' is a comma-separated list of file- name extensions and `command' is a filter utility.
 The  filter utility  should  read  from standard input and write to standard output.
 Files matching one of `exts' are filtered.
 When `exts' is `*', files with non-matching extensions are filtered.
 One or more `option' separated by spacing may be specified,  which  are passed  verbatim to the command.
 A `%' as `option' expands into the pathname to search.
 For example, --filter='pdf:pdftotext  % -'  searches PDF files.
 The `%' expands into a `-' when search- ing standard input.
 Option --label=.ext may be used to  specify extension `ext' when searching standard input.

            --filter-magic-label=[+]LABEL:MAGIC
                   Associate  LABEL  with files whose signature "magic bytes" match the MAGIC regex pattern.
 Only  files  that  have  no  filename extension  are  labeled, unless +LABEL is specified.
 When LABEL matches an extension specified in --filter=COMMANDS, the  corre- sponding command is invoked.
 This option may be repeated.

            --format=FORMAT
                   Output    FORMAT-formatted    matches.
 For   example   --for-
                   mat='%f:%n:%O%~' outputs matching lines `%O' with filename  `%f` and line number `%n' followed by a newline `%~'.
-Context options -A, -B, -C, and -y are ignored.
-See `man ugrep' section FORMAT.
+When option -P is  used,  FORMAT  may  include  `%1'  to  `%9',  `%[NUM]#'  and `%[NAME]#'  to  output group captures.
+A `%%' outputs `%'.
+See `ugrep  --help  format'  and  `man  ugrep'  section  FORMAT  for details.
+Context options -A, -B, -C and -y are ignored.

            --free-space
                   Spacing (blanks and tabs) in regular expressions are ignored.